Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 The Chinese have managed to grow under extractive political institutions for about forty years.
 This growth is a magnificent achievement, but forty years isn’t a long time in the history of the world.
-The only example of growth that has been sustainable for centuries is the Western model that combines inclusive political institutions with inclusive economic institutions.
+The only system of growth that has been sustainable for centuries is the Western model that combines inclusive political institutions with inclusive economic institutions.

 Acemoglu and Robinson present a compelling way of understanding why some countries are rich and others are poor.
 They classify political and economic institutions as either inclusive or extractive, and then study the interaction between political and economic institutions.
 They argue that countries with extractive institutions tend to be poor, while those with inclusive institutions tend to be rich.
 Casual empiricism supports their position.